Elizabeth Hartley (actress)

-Elizabeth Hartley (née White) (1750?–1824) was one of the most celebrated actors on the London stage in the 1700s.
+Elizabeth Hartley (née White) (1750?–1824) was one of the most celebrated actresses on the London stage in the 18th century.
 She was also notorious for the role she played in society scandals including "The Vauxhall Affray".

 Life

 Elizabeth Hartley was the daughter of James and Eleanor White of Berrow, Somerset, England.
 She later took the name Hartley, but it is not known from whom.
 Various suggestions have been made including the master to whom she was a chambermaid, and other actors of a similar name.
 There are also no reliable sources for her early roles until she appeared in Edinburgh, on 4 December 1771, as Monimia in Thomas Otway's The Orphan.

 After a season in Edinburgh she moved to Bristol where David Garrick, who had heard of her remarkable beauty, commissioned the actor John Moody to attend a performance and report back to him.
 On 20 July 1772, Moody wrote: Mrs. Hartley is a good figure, with a handsome, small face, and very much freckled; her hair red, and her neck and shoulders well turned.
 There is not the least harmony in her voice, but when forced (which she never fails to do on every occasion) is loud and strong, but such an inarticulate gabble that you must be well acquainted with her part to understand her.
 She is ignorant and stubborn....
 She has a husband, a precious fool, who she heartily despises.
 She talks lusciously, and has a slovenly good nature about her that renders her prodigiously vulgar.

 Since she was by this time already engaged to play at the Covent Garden theatre, this poor review was of no account.

 Meanwhile, Hartley had been living at the premises of Mrs Kelly, a well-known bawd and it can be assumed was also working for her.

 Her first appearance at the Covent Garden theatre was as Jane Shore on 5 October 1772.
 It was said concerning her debut that "she is deserving of much praise, her figure is quite elegant, her countenance pleasing and expressive, her voice in general melodious, and her action just."

 However, writing about her performance in her next role as Queen Catherine in Henry VIII the same journal wrote that she had "frequently sunk into a whining monotony which from the length of some of the speeches became very disagreeable".

 These mixed reviews which praised her beauty but criticised her acting continued after she played Orellana: "her beautiful figure and sweet face, made every auditor wish that nature had given her a voice less dissonant, and monotonous".